VHF Propagation Map

 footprint indicating the distance VHF signals are likely to be traveling.
 Packet stations typically run

 low power into small vertical antennas.
 Better equipped stations should exceed the the distances these

 stations report.
-The map is updated automatically, typically several times per minute.
+The map is updated automatically, up to several times per minute.

 The map is created using positions (latitude and longitude) reported by nodes in the packet radio system

 and the hops that are recorded as the packet travels from node to node .

 The distance between each end of a hop is the basis for the display drawn on the map.

 The following is a typical packet that illustrates the process:

 In this packet, station STJOHN reports its position as 39°16.93' north and 94°54.35' west.

 The packet took the path STJOHN, K0SUN-10, AI4GI-3, N5ALC-3.
 If we previously received and recorded the locations